wchen258/TPAw0v/csc/README.md

 ### ETM asserts external output

-When an ETM resource asserts its output, ETM can also asserts its **External Output Pins**.
+When an resource asserts its output, ETM can also asserts ETM itself's **External Output Pins**.
 What hardware the ETM output pins pointing to?
 This is usually hard-wired by the vendor.
 Check the manual.
 But probably some Cross-Trigger Interface (CTI) for better flexibiliy.
 How to let ETM delivery the output?
 You guessed correctly!
 There is an 8-bit event selector field for it.
 Specifically, the **Event Control Register 0** provides four event selector fields, each can be programmed to listen to a resource.
 By doing so, when the resource fires, ETM will also assert its corresponding external output pin.

 Additionally, **Event Control Register 1** also allows the fire of the resource to be reported in the trace stream in form of event packets.